Sampling hipster food and festive lights at Geylang Serai Bazaar 2018.

 On the bright side, the above meant crowds were thinner and photo-taking was easier.
 For those of you who are into “the full swing” of things, I would advise that you schedule your visit for after May 18th.

 Right.
 On to food.
 What most Singaporeans would be heading to this festive celebration for.

 The emphasis this year seems to be on cheese.
 Exotic drinks served in huge cups and buckets too.
 As for me, I bought a Thai green milk tea and man, it lasted me the entire visit.

-Satiated after two hours about the food stalls, I found a corner to sit at and patiently awaited nightfall.
+Satiated after two hours about the food stalls, I found a corner to sit at and patiently waited for nightfall.
 Probably because most visitors were then queuing for food, it was quite easy for me to snap early evening pictures of the illuminations.
-Some of the areas I wandered into were nearly empty.
+Some of the areas that I wandered into were nearly empty.

 Geylang Serai Bazaar 2018 is ongoing till June 14, 2018, the day before Hari Raya Puasa.